STELLA-LYE/tp/docs/UserGuide.md

 ### <span id='feature-deletegroup'> Deleting a group: `deletegroup` <span>

-You can delete an existing group in TutorsContactsPro, so that you can start a fresh for the next teaching semester.
+Deletes an existing group in TutorsContactsPro, so that you can start a fresh for the next teaching semester.
 TutorsContactsPro will then remove the dedicated tab for the group deleted.

-format: `deletegroup g/[GROUP NAME]`
+format: `deletegroup g/GROUP_NAME`

 > ⚠️️ **Constraint:**
-> * `GROUP_NAME` must be in the correct format of `TUT/REC/LAB` + `2-digit number`
+> * `GROUP_NAME` must be in the correct format of `TUT/REC/LAB` + `2-digit number`.

 Examples:
 * `deletegroup g/LAB12` Deletes the group `LAB12` from TutorsContactsPro.